 Next, make some cording/piping.
-Here is a great video on how to make piping or cording.
-I didn’t measure how much cording I used but most of my scrap pieces were used to make it.
+Here is an excellent video on how to make piping or cording.
+I didn’t measure how much cording I used, but most of my scrap pieces were used to make it.

 To complete the armrest, fold the foam back over and pull back the fabric, staple everything in place at the bottom and the side (try to keep the fabric as tight as possible).

 Sewing the headrest wasn’t as hard as I thought it would be, I used once again the old fabric as my template which helped tremendously.

 The side was a little harder to figure out since Mr. Johnson had taken most of the old fabric off for me.
 But after trying a few different ways, I got it all placed nicely.
 I stapled the headrest on first and the bottom piece overlapping it.
 Tack strips helped to achieve a crisp line.